 If you’re in need of urgent assistance, please contact [delegate / mail list] in the meantime.

 Example (more formal)

 Dear author of the email addressed to me,

 Kindly be informed that I am not in the office at this time as I am on leave.
 I will return on [Date].
 Your message will not be forwarded automatically due to confidentiality reasons.

 In urgent cases please do reach out to [delegate / mail list] as alternative.

 Don’t even dream about bringing your work laptop or phone with you when you’re on vacation.
 I ask you to.
 Trust me.
 Have a great time off! 🙂

-YouTube: How To: Set your Out of Office with Outlook
+YouTube: How to Set Up Automatic Replies & Out of Office Messages in Outlook – Office 365